Imper1um/foundry-ceus/README.md

 The following systems are no longer supported by this module, and need to be fixed in order to work again.
 - Chromatic Dungeons (foundry-chromatic-Dungeons)

-## Installation
+# Installation

-You can now install this module automatically by specifying the following public module URL : `https://github.com/League-of-Foundry-Developers/fvtt-module-lmrtfy/releases/latest/download/module.json`

-As GM go to the `Manage Modules` options menu in your World Settings tab then enable the `Let Me Roll That For You!` module.
+As of now, there is no way to grab the latest package for automatic installation.
+You will need to download the source code and add it to your server manually while the packaging system is being worked on.

 ## License
-This Foundry VTT module, writen by KaKaRoTo, is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+This Foundry VTT module, writen by KaKaRoTo and Refactored by Imper1um, is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

 This work is licensed under Foundry Virtual Tabletop [EULA - Limited License Agreement for module development v 0.1.6](http://foundryvtt.com/pages/license.html).

+# Attributions

+## REFACTOR

+- Main Refactor by `@Imper1um`

-## Attributions
+## Translations

 - Japanese translation by `@Brother Sharp`
 - German translation by `@Acd-Jake`